yofukashino/BetterDiscordPlugins/README.md

 ### What about credits?

 Many of these plugins are ported from Replugged/Powercord.
+The original authors of these plugins have been given credits underneath the description of their plugins.

-So if you made the Replugged/Powercord plugin and you want credit here, then either DM me on Discord or make a pull request.<sup> (Issues work too.)</sup>
+If you've made one of the Replugged/Powercord plugins and have not been given proper credit, then either DM me on Discord or make a pull request.<sup> (Issues work too.)</sup>

 ### GIF source?